Buy Moon Austin, San Antonio & the Hill Country

-Third Edition, September 2011
+Fifth Edition, September 2017

 Price: $17.99 USD

-Price: $9.99 USD
+Price: $11.99 USD

-After seven years spent as a monk, Justin returned to “the world,” where he entered both the music and publishing professions: he fronted an alternative rock band by night and worked for Lonely Planet Travel Publications by day, where he was an in-house illustrator and occasional travel writer.
-After his stint at Lonely Planet, Justin worked in the travel division of Avalon Publishing Group as a production coordinator.
+After seven years, Justin left the monastery and returned to “the world,” where he entered both the music and publishing professions.
+He fronted an alternative rock band by night and by day worked as an illustrator and occasional travel writer.
+Today, Justin lives in Austin with his wife and two daughters.